Patmol/patmol.github.io/_posts/2020-04-18-learning-algorithms.md

 An easy way to improve the performance to calculate a Fibonacci sequence is to save the values of already calculated numbers that we reuse.

-Here a code which uses this technique.
+Here a code that uses this technique.

 ```cpp
 long long int fibMethodWay(int n) {